 This parametric grapher draws Cartesian parametric curves represented by p(t) = [f(t),g(t)], and polar parametric curves represented by p(t) = [r(t),θ(t)] using a sophisticated and easy-to-follow animation algorithm.
 This capability helps visualize the construction of parametric curves from beginning to end.

-You can pause, resume, and control the speed of parametric curve plotting process with the provided slider.
+This parametric graphing calculator allows you to pause, resume, and control the speed of parametric curve plotting process easily with the provided slider.

-Besides being the only polar parametric curve grapher available online, it also has the unique feature of rotating radial axes when constructing polar parametric curves from scratch.
+Besides being the first ever polar parametric curve grapher available online, it also has the unique feature of rotating radial axes when constructing polar parametric curves from scratch.

 You can instantly visualize parametric curves in either coordinate system by toggling the Polar checkbox.